apereo/cas/docs/cas-server-documentation/ticketing/Configuring-Ticket-Expiration-Policy.md

 ## Proxy-Granting Ticket Policies

-PGT expiration policy governs the time span during which CAS may grant PTs with a valid (non-expired) PGT.
+`PGT` expiration policy governs the time span during which CAS may grant PTs with a valid (non-expired) `PGT`.

 ### Default

 By default, the expiration policy assigned to proxy-granting tickets is controlled by the same policy assigned to ticket-granting tickets.

 ### Per Service